hallazzang/pykakao/README.md

     python setup.py install

-If you are using Windows, you will need to install PyCrypto manually.
+If you are using Windows, you need to install PyCrypto manually.
 Download [zip archive](http://puu.sh/6bKnJ.zip) and unzip it in Python's `site-packages` directory(Ex.
 C:\Python27\Lib\site-packages).

 Example Codes
 -------------